cambridge-cares/TheWorldAvatar/JPS_Ontology/ontology/ontowastemanagement/README.md

     }
 ```

-## 2.4 Status

-The ontology represents statuses as enums in the corresponding ABox.
+Bin statuses are also represented as enums in the corresponding ABox.
 The available statuses are as follows:

-1. Bin Status

 - Filled
 - Empty
 - Available
 - Unavailable
 - Decomissioned

-## 2.5 Reporting
+## 2.4 Reporting

 This section focuses on reporting matters such as billing, specifically as an the extension of the [OntoService](https://www.theworldavatar.com/kg/ontoservice/) ontology to the waste operation industry.
 The derived information framework is used in representing how the total price of a waste collection service is calculated and represented in the knowledge graph.
 The computation of the total price is as follows: